TutorialsLast Updated Aug 26, 20248 min read

 Setting up the NodeJS application on EC2

-First, you need to set the certificate permissions to 600 without which you will not be able to connect to your instance.
+You first need to set the certificate permissions to 600.
+Without doing this, you will not be able to connect to your instance.
 To modify the permissions, execute the following command:

 Then, run the following command: